 Lima, the capital of Peru, is one of the most visited gastronomical destinations in the world.
 In fact, Peru has been the best culinary destination in the world for many years now.

 Though there are plenty of incredible Peruvian dishes, Peruvian ceviche, the national dish of Peru is probably the one that has everyone drooling.
+Even after years of travel, ceviche is still one of our favorite dishes from around the world.

 No Peru itinerary is complete without including a visit to some of the best cevicherias (ceviche specialty restaurants).
 Guess where are some of the best places in Peru to try authentic Peruvian ceviche?
 The capital of Peru, Lima.